ariaramanathan/iAssist/README.md

 ## Acknowledgments

-Thank you to the administrators of [IOS Settings URLS Repository](https://github.com/FifiTheBulldog/ios-settings-urls).
+Thank you to the administrators of [iOS Settings URLS Repository](https://github.com/FifiTheBulldog/ios-settings-urls).
 This project would not have been possible without this compilation.

 Special thanks to Professor Johanna Brewer for the incredible support, guidance, and constant belief in this project.